 Exposure Control Plan – Communicable Diseases

 TRU is committed to providing a safe and healthy environment for our community.
 TRU’s Communicable Disease Plan was created in alignment with the BC Restart Plan, WorkSafe BC, the COVID-19 Return to Campus Guidelines and the Return to Campus Public Health Guidance.
-The high-level summary of this plan below outlines the preventative measures that everyone needs to follow as we transition from a prescriptive COVID-19 Safety Plan to general safety measures that reduce the risk of transmitting communicable diseases within our community.
+The high-level summary of this plan below outlines the preventative measures that everyone needs to follow as we have transitioned from a prescriptive COVID-19 Safety Plan to general safety measures that reduce the risk of transmitting communicable diseases within our community.
 These control measures are guided by public health and WorkSafe BC.

 Employees can access the full plan on OneTRU.

 Communicable disease prevention focuses on simple mitigation strategies that reduce the risk of workplace transmission.
 The fundamental components include both ongoing controls and supplemental controls that are implemented in times of elevated risk, as advised by the public health office (provincially or locally).

 Ongoing mitigation controls

 Support employees and students to stay home when sick